RonaldTao/DiffTune-MPC/README.md

 ## Prerequisites

 You need to install [acados](https://docs.acados.org/index.html) on your computer for matlab interface.
-Then, clone this repository into the example folder of the installed acados folder.
+Then, clone this repository into the ```/examples``` folder under the installed acados folder.

 ## Run examples